The best hotels in Manila

 Eastwood City in Quezon City is a 15-minute drive north and has its own walkable strip along Eastwood Avenue.
 Richmonde Hotel there is genuinely underrated. $195-245/night for a hotel that would charge $280+ if it were in Makati CBD.
 The catch is it's isolated; you need a Grab for almost everything outside the Eastwood complex itself.

-Manila's best neighborhoods
+Manila's best hotel regions

 Prioritize Makati or Intramuros if it's your first visit.
 Makati gives you walkable dining on Legazpi Street and reliable transport, while Intramuros puts history right outside your door.